 - All persons taking part in an orienteering event shall behave with fairness and honesty.
 They shall have a sporting attitude and a spirit of friendship.
-Competitors shall show respect for each other, wheelchair users must have priority to the side of the track nearest to the controls and access to decision points in front of ambulant competitors.
-The competitors shall be as quiet as possible in the terrain. - 27.2 Seeking to obtain or obtaining technical assistance from other competitors or escorts, or providing such assistance to other competitors during a competition is forbidden.
-However, it is the duty of all competitors to help any injured competitor, or anyone with physical need in the case of an accident. - 27.3 Doping is forbidden.
+Competitors shall show respect for each other, for officials, journalists, spectators and the inhabitants of the competition area.
+The competitors shall be as quiet as possible in the terrain. - Wheelchair users must have priority to the side of the track nearest to the controls and access to decision points in front of ambulant competitors.

+- 26.3 Seeking to obtain or obtaining technical assistance from other competitors or escorts, or providing such assistance to other competitors during a competition is forbidden.
+However, it is the duty of all competitors to help any injured competitor, or anyone with physical need in the case of an accident. - Doping is forbidden.
 The IOF Anti-Doping Rules apply to all IOF events and the IOF Council may require doping control procedures to be conducted.
-The organiser may require information on prescribed medication.
-It is the responsibility of competitors to obtain any required TUE (therapeutic use exemption) certificate. - 27.4 All officials shall maintain strict secrecy about the competition area and terrain before they are published.
+It is the responsibility of competitors to obtain any required TUE (therapeutic use exemption) certificate. - All officials shall maintain strict secrecy about the competition area and terrain before they are published.
 In any case, strict secrecy about the courses must be kept. - Any attempt to survey or train in the competition terrain is forbidden.
-Attempts to gain any information related to the courses, beyond that provided by the organiser, is forbidden before and during the competition. - 27.6 The organiser shall bar from the competition any competitor who is so well acquainted with the terrain or the map, that the competitor would have a substantial advantage over other competitors.
-In case of doubt, the matter shall be decided by the IOF Event Adviser. - 27.7 Team officials, competitors, media representatives and spectators shall remain in the areas assigned to them. - 27.8 Officials and others (e.g. media representatives) in the terrain shall neither disturb nor assist competitors, other than with legitimate physical assistance over difficult sections. - 27.9 Having crossed the finish line, a competitor may not re-enter the competition terrain without the permission of the organiser.
+Attempts to gain any information related to the courses, beyond that provided by the organiser, is forbidden before and during the competition. - 26.7 The organiser shall bar from the competition any competitor who is so well acquainted with the terrain or the map, that the competitor would have a substantial advantage over other competitors.
+Such cases shall be discussed and decided after consultation with the IOF Event Adviser. - 26.8 Team officials, competitors, media representatives and spectators shall remain in the areas assigned to them. - 26.9 Officials and others (e.g. media representatives) in the terrain shall neither disturb nor assist competitors, other than with legitimate physical assistance over difficult sections. - 26.10 Having crossed the finish line, a competitor may not re-enter the competition terrain without the permission of the organiser.
 A competitor who retires shall announce this at the finish immediately and hand in the map and control card.
-That competitor shall in no way influence the competition nor help other competitors. - 27.10 A competitor who breaks any rule, or who benefits from the breaking of any rule, may be disqualified. - 27.11 Non-competitors who break any rule are liable to disciplinary action.

-- 27.12 The organiser must stop, and postpone or cancel a course if at any point it becomes clear that circumstances have arisen which make the course dangerous for the competitor, officials or spectators. - 27.13 The organiser must void a course if circumstances have arisen which make the course significantly unfair. - 27.14 Participation in betting relating to an orienteering event is prohibited for competitors in the event, the team officials and the event officials.
+That competitor shall in no way influence the competition nor help other competitors. - 26.11 A competitor who breaks any rule, or who benefits from the breaking of any rule, may be disqualified. - 26.12 Non-competitors who break any rule are liable to disciplinary action. - 26.13 The organiser must stop, and postpone or cancel a course if at any point it becomes clear that circumstances have arisen which make the course dangerous for the competitor, officials or spectators. - 26.14 The organiser must void a course if circumstances have arisen which make the course significantly unfair. - 26.15 Participation in betting relating to an orienteering event is prohibited for competitors in the event, the team officials and the event officials.
 They are also prohibited from supporting or promoting betting relating to the event.
 Additionally, they must not participate in any corrupt practices related to betting.
 Such practices include fixing the result, manipulating any aspect of the results, failing to perform in order to benefit, accepting or offering bribes and passing on inside information.

-28. Complaints
+27. Complaints